WWII Museum Tour

 Great Patriotic War – this is how post-Soviet people call the war between the Soviet Union and Nazi Germany and its allies during the period from 22 June 1941 to 9 May 1945.
 It was the largest military operation, carried out ever, and it still remains such.
 It marked the end of the Third Reich and Hitler’s dream of a “millennial empire.”

 Great Patriotic War Museum in Kiev

 So, let’s dive deeper into the historical events of the most titanic battle in the history of humanity.

 The most noticeable part of the Kiev World War II Museum is visible from a distance, impressive Statue of Motherland.
-Near the monument, it is even more impressive as the statue is really huge its height is 102 metres with plinth.
+Near the monument, it is even more impressive as the statue is really huge its height is 102 meters with plinth.
 In a sloping lift you can get to a circular observation deck on the pedestal (37 m), and then – in the vertical elevator to the chest level, and up the stairs to the upper edge of the sword (92 m), which significantly swings in the wind.

 Besides the Statue of Motherland there are several sculptural groups, telling the history of Kiev during the war: “The first fights”, “Unconquered”, “Heroes of the partisans,” “Heroes of the Underground,” “Rear – Front”, “Battle for the Dnieper”.